top of page

 About Michael Capleone, Attorney at Law

-Michael Capleone is a seasoned family law attorney based in Hoover, Alabama, with over 20+ years of experience helping clients navigate complex legal challenges, including divorce, child custody, parental rights, grandparent’s rights, military divorces, petition for protection from abuse, CPS and DHR matters, father’s rights, mother’s rights, relationship advice, and general family law matters, co-parenting, dealing with a narcissist, emotional recovery, As a licensed practicing attorney since 2003, is a dedicated advocate for his clients, Michael understands the emotional and legal complexities of family law cases and works tirelessly to secure favorable outcomes in his law practice.
+Michael Capleone is a seasoned family law attorney based in Hoover, Alabama, with over 22+ years of experience helping clients navigate complex legal challenges, including divorce, child custody, parental rights, grandparent’s rights, military divorces, petition for protection from abuse, CPS and DHR matters, father’s rights, mother’s rights, relationship advice, pets/ animal custody when a relationship or marriage ends, and general family law matters, co-parenting, dealing with a narcissist, emotional recovery, and much more!
+As a licensed practicing attorney since 2003, is a dedicated advocate for his clients, Michael understands the emotional and legal complexities of family law cases and works tirelessly to secure favorable outcomes in his law practice.

 Whether you’re dealing with high-conflict custody battles, seeking modifications to child support or visitation, or facing difficult divorce proceedings, having problems with a toxic ex, trying to co-parent with a narcissist.
 Michael Capleone provides expert legal tips and topic specific information with wisdom and clarity.
 He is committed to ensuring that his clients’ rights are protected, and their voices are heard in the courtroom.
 These blogs and guides that he is creating are meant to provide simple, straightforward, helpful, and powerful practical information for people all across the United States of America and beyond.
-Hope you find them helpful!
-If you have a suggestion for a future topic, please reach out.

-For more information on Michael Capleone’s legal services or to schedule a consultation, visit my website: https://attorneymlc2003.wixsite.com/website.
+For more information on Michael Capleone’s legal services or to schedule a consultation.
 An experienced Hoover, Alabama family law attorney that guides clients through legal strategy, emotional challenges, relationship problems, legal matters and more to achieve the best positive outcomes.
 Note: Licensed in the State of Alabama only.

 Man in sunglasses stands outside a building, wearing a tie and holding a coat.
 Reflective glass doors and a warning sign are visible behind.